-Be weary of cutting the quickmatch if there is an electric match in it.
+Be weary of cutting the quick match if there is an electric match in it.
 This WILL set if off if you cut through the e-match.

 Remember, they are explosives, some more sensitive than others, treat them ALL with respect.

-What type of candles are there?
+What type of cakes are there?

-How do we setup a fireworks candle?
+How do I orient a fireworks cake?